thbtppl/latex-tips-advice/README.md

 * The [doi2bib](https://doi2bib.org/) website is very handy to provide the `.bib` entry using the DOI.

-* Capitalise all content words for titles:
+* Capitalize all content words for titles:

     ```
     title = {On the Electrodynamics of Moving Bodies}